eflanili7881/AdobeRepackerAndInstallerScript/README.md

       - Miscellenaous
         - AdobePresenter706-AS_PC-mul
           - N/A
-      - Use this keys ONLY for unpacking and storing these payloads as unpacked, **NOT FOR PIRACY STUFF**.
+      - Use this keys **ONLY** for unpacking and storing these payloads as unpacked, **NOT FOR PIRACY STUFF**.
     - Or you can install specific app (with serializing, protected payloads not installed if application is not installed with serial number), examine Install.db, copy files one by one to another location, rename these files with corresponding names from Install.db, pack these files to *.zip file and then change \payloads\Media_db.db\Payloads\ (payload ID for protected payload) \payload_type\protected to normal.
       - You need to launch specific application to install protected payload.
+After launching these apps, they'll prompt you to install protected payload.

         ![image](./pictures/389936471-0bc51da5-d6cb-4131-9ee9-665f609eca94.png)